Don’t feel bad. Most brands are at the like it stage

 In terms of pricing, you can charge premiums and any change in pricing is relatively more Inelastic.
 Loyal consumers, weakened channels pay premiums, and trading up where offered.
 More engaged employees deliver better experience—even more premiums.
 This gives your brand an opportunity to drive higher margins.

 With costs, a more loved brand becomes more Efficient and Powerful.
 You’ll be able to achieve Economies of scale.
-Suppliers cut costs due to volume & wanting brand in portfolio.
+Suppliers cut costs due to volume & wanting brand in the portfolio.
 Efficient media spend, free media through search, earned and social.
 Gov’t willingly subsidize.
 Partners give favorable terms.
 This gives your brand lower costs–both in terms of product costs and marketing costs.

 As the brand is more loved, the P&L statement looks a lot stronger–higher markets, lower costs, higher share and new market entries all add up to much higher profitability.
 It’s worth finding that love.

-How to get to past the Like It stage
+How to get to past the like it stage

 - Focus on action and drive Consideration and Purchase: stake out certain spaces in the market creating a brand story that separates your brand from the clutter.
 Begin to sell the solution, not just the product.
 Build a Bigger Following: Invest in building a brand story that helps to drive for increased popularity and get new consumers to use the brand.

 - Begin to Leverage those that already Love: Focus on the most loyal consumers and drive a deeper connection by driving the routine which should increase usage frequency.
-On top of that, begin cross selling to capture a broader type of usage.
+On top of that, begin cross-selling to capture a broader type of usage.

 - Love the Work: It is time to dial-up the passion that goes into the marketing execution.
 Beloved Brands have a certain magic to them.
 But “Like It’ brands tend to settle for ok, rather than push for great.
 With better work, you’ll be able to better captivate and delight the consumers.
-If you don’t love the work, how do you expect the consumer to love your brand.
+If you don’t love the work, how do you expect the consumer to love your brand?

 - Fix the Leak: Brands that are stuck have something embedded in the brand or the experience that is holding back the brand.
 It frustrates consumers and restricts them from fully committing to making the brand a favorite.
 Be proactive and get the company focused on fixing this leak.

 - Build a Big Idea: Consumers want consistency from the brand—constant changes to the advertising, packaging or delivery can be frustrating.
-Leverage a Brand Story and a Big Idea that balances rational and emotional benefits helps to establish a consistency for the brand and help build a much tighter relationship.
+Leverage a Brand Story and a Big Idea that balances rational and emotional benefits helps to establish consistency for the brand and help build a much tighter relationship.

 So be content with being Liked.
 But just realize that you’re leaving profits behind for someone else to capture.